tomiwa-adesanya/unit-converter-windows-application/README.md

 ## Installing and running Application

 There are two ways you can test/run/use Unit Converter without the requirement of having python set up on your computer.
 You can run the [standalone](https://github.com/tomiwa-adesanya/unit-converter-windows-application/raw/master/dist/Unit%20Converter.zip) directly, or you can install the [setup](https://github.com/tomiwa-adesanya/unit-converter-windows-application/raw/master/dist/Unit-Converter-Setup.exe).
-The only difference between them is that installing the [setup](https://github.com/tomiwa-adesanya/unit-converter-windows-application/raw/master/dist/Unit-Converter-Setup.exe) would add Unit Converter to the list of other installed applications in your Windows OS and a start menu shortcut would be created.
+The  difference between them is that installing the [setup](https://github.com/tomiwa-adesanya/unit-converter-windows-application/raw/master/dist/Unit-Converter-Setup.exe) would add Unit Converter to the list of other installed applications in your Windows OS and a start menu shortcut would be created.

 To use the standalone, download the zipped file from [here](https://github.com/tomiwa-adesanya/unit-converter-windows-application/raw/master/dist/Unit%20Converter.zip).
 Unzip the downloaded zip file into a folder of your choice, search for